php-fig/fig-standards/proposed/phpdoc.md

  * Initializes this class with the given options.
  *
  * @param array $options {
- *     @var boolean $required Whether this element is required
+ *     @var bool   $required Whether this element is required
  *     @var string $label    The display name for this element
  * }
  */
 public function __construct(array $options = array())